Previous In-House ExhibitionsBack to Exhibitions

 September 2022 to March 2023

 This exhibition explored a selection of images from a rich and diverse collection of Indigenous Photographs with potential for enhancing our understanding of the history, economies, culture, ceremonies, and art of the Indigenous Peoples of the western provinces.
 By sharing the many insights and perspectives generously provided to them by Elders and keepers of traditional knowledge, the curators showed us that the photographs represent more than moments frozen in time; they carry stories and legacies into the future.
 To learn from these photographs, it is crucial that we try to understand them in context.
 Most were created in the nineteenth century by non-Indigenous photographers.
 Frequently sold as souvenirs or postcards, these images of Indigenous peoples were contrived and disseminated for commercial, ideological, and imperial reasons, and they seemed to satisfy a hunger for exotic, nostalgic, and romanticized depictions of so-called “vanishing” peoples.
 Group tours for this exhibition were led by Jeff Papineau and Danielle Deschamps.
-Link to digital introduction or to the gallery guide.
+Link to the gallery guide or to an archived version (through the Wayback Machine) of the digital introduction.
 The award-winning exhibition catalogue is out of print.

 Written by Sarah Carter and Inez Lightning, edited by Cheryl Cundell, and designed by Kevin Zak, the exhibition catalogue won the Margaret McWilliams Book Award in the Popular History category, was one of three finalists in the Women Writers category for a High Plains Book Award, and was recognized with an honorable mention in the annual UCDA design competition in (Santa Ana Pueblo, New Mexico) from the University & College Designers Association.